abd-y/color-blindness-test/README.md

 ```
 streamlit run main.py
 ```
-Note: make sure you are in the same directory where the file exists.
+Note: make sure you are in the same directory where the file exists.</br>
 Note: make sure you installed prolog https://www.swi-prolog.org/download/stable